physna/react-interview-dev/README.md

 1. Add the ability to see the next 10 pokemon on the landing page.
 1. Add the ability to see more than 10 pokemon on the landing page.
-1. Add the ability to sort the pokemon on the landing page.
+1. Add the ability to cache the pokemon in memory in the api.